Did you know that the most influential student debate program in Canada is based at UCC?

 And that it helps thousands of Canadian high school students find their voice and learn the lifelong skill of persuasive public speaking?

 Thank you, Willis McLeese.

 Mr. McLeese's son Rob was a graduate of UCC in 1971.
-Rob's three sons, Paul '01 and twins Geoff & Steve '03, are also graduates of UCC.
-For a full biography on Willis McLeese visit www.mcleesedebate.com/willis.php Mr. McLeese passed away in 2011.
+Rob's three sons, Paul '01 and twins Geoff and Steve '03, are also graduates of UCC.
+Please visit this site for a full biography on Willis McLeese, who passed away in 2011 www.mcleesedebate.com/willis.php

 Rudi Lof, Willis S. McLeese Chair in Canadian Debating

 Rudi Lof is an accomplished debater who has participated in the World Universities Debating Championship, the Canadian National Debate Championship and the Central Canadian Championships.
 He was the Hart House IV top speaker and the Chancellor’s Cup champion.
-He is a passionate proponent of debating who has served as the vice-president of the Ontario Student Debating Union, president of the York Debating Society and founder and president of the new Osgoode Debate Society.
-He is an associate at Borden Ladner Gervais LLP.
+He's a passionate proponent of debating who has served as the vice-president of the Ontario Student Debating Union, president of the York Debating Society and founder and president of the new Osgoode Debate Society.
+He's an associate at Borden Ladner Gervais LLP.

 Theo Caldwell '91, former McLeese Chair, on the art of argument

 Theo recommends ...

 Student debaters Diane Shnier and Harris Kaufman '10 discuss health care with John Tory